Kemi-Tornio University of Applied Sciences: International Master’s Degree Programmes

-R & D
+Research and development

 The purpose of the Research and Development department is to create and advance internationalization strategy and to be responsible for integrating international activities with the research and studies at Kemi-Tornio University of Applied Sciences.

 The role of the department is to consult as well as to create and execute projects and to operate as a project organization where the physical location of workers is not relevant when carrying out the operations.

 The operations of Research and Development department are especially targeted to certain areas of focus.
-These areas of focus include The Nordic Countries and the neighboring North Calotte Area, as well as the familiar collaboration area of European Union countries, but on a wider scale than previously.
+These areas of focus include The Nordic Countries and the neighboring North Calotte area, as well as the familiar collaboration area of European Union countries, but on a wider scale than previously.
 Resources are also aimed at cooperation with Russia and particularly with the Barents region.

-The central field of operation of Research and Development department is the EU -project work.
+The central field of operation of Research and Development department is the EU project work.
 The basis for acquiring and implementing projects is engaging them as an integral part of the applied research of the UAS.
 The project leaders and other needed workers are recruited mainly from the personnel of the UAS, in which case the project experiences can be directly utilized in education.
 This way the project working contributes also teachers’ acquisition of qualifications and further education.
 By means of the projects, opportunities will be provided for the students to complete theses and carry out practical training periods.

 A substantial element of the project work is the international collaboration realized with the local commercial and industry life.
 The objectives of this form of activity are to develop both regional enterprises and public sector, to enhance employment and create connections to international companies and other partners in cooperation by utilizing the possibilities information society provides.